bgcarlisle/pubmedtk/README.md

 with the PMID in question.
 4. `$pubtypes`, a list of publication types corresponding to the publication with the PMID in question.
+5. `$pubdate`, a string containing the publication date.
+6. `$epubdate`, a string containing the e-publication date.
-5. `$authors`, a list of authors of the publication with the PMID in question.
+7. `$authors`, a list of authors of the publication with the PMID in question.

 Example: